 Also in the USA, and since 2010, Small Business Saturday (created by American Express) has operated the day after Black Friday.
 The purpose was to encourage shoppers to visit small, local shops.
 Unfortunately, in the UK Small Business Saturday is a full week later, this year on the 5th December, so sadly the opportunity to tie-in with Black Friday is less applicable to UK independents.

-For the past 10 years, some UK retailers have attempted Black Friday activities, but it really only gained traction in 2013.
+For the past 10 years, some UK retailers have attempted to take advantage of Black Friday activities, but it really only gained traction in 2013.
 2014 was much bigger, garnering much media attention – you’ll probably remember some issues surrounding it – both operationally (customers fighting over discounted items in stores) and commercially (negative impact on margins, pull-forward of sales usually expected in December etc).
 Some retailers have said they dislike the phenomenon that is Black Friday, but, it seems that it is here to stay.

 Given this background, I wanted to share some of the predictions around Black Friday 2015.
 Ecommerce consultancy, Salmon, have forecast it will be the UKs first ever £1billion+ shopping day.
 They’ve produced a report that explains their reasoning and includes recommendations for retailers – see https://www.salmon.com/en/black-friday/ (note, this is predominantly aimed at larger businesses).

 If their predictions prove to be true then Black Friday 2015 will be the peak sales day in the whole year, exceeding cyber Monday and Boxing Day.
 However, I’m not sure this is good news.